-more (Fig. 1).
-Using a course management system improves teaching methods as well as calculates benchmark results on Form J. Administering exams on Blackboard (especially if done in-person in a monitored computer lab) can also be beneficial.
-By limiting (and in some cases eliminating) the need for traditional test evaluation methods, such as "by-hand" markup, the instructor can provide immediate feedback with the added benefit of reducing student testing anxiety.
-In addition, taking an online exam while being monitored in the classroom sets up an environment similar to that for board exams.
-We found that administering a "mock board exam," with the same amount of time and number of questions set by the American Registry of Radiologic Technologists, has better prepared students for their licensure exams.
+Web-based course management systems, (such as Blackboard), have served as an integral tool for program assessment.
+Systems such as these allow for thorough record-keeping that can help keep track of individual grades on assignments and exams.
+Writing assignments can now be kept with a digital footprint, rather than retaining large quantities of paper files for each student.
+In addition, the use of discussion boards has allowed students to interact with their classmates, in comparison to submitting paper writing assignments.
+Another major benefit of these course management systems is the ability to run reports and statistics on assignments or exams.
+If all students in the course have their assignment recorded in the grade center of Blackboard, for example, the instructor can simply select the column details option from the drop-down menu.
+This will determine the average, median, standard deviation, range of grades, and more.
+(See Figure A) This is a huge advantage in improving teaching methods while also calculating benchmark results on form J. Administering exams on Blackboard, (especially if done inperson in a monitored computer lab), can also be very beneficial.
+The administrator can allow students to receive and review their grades immediately after the exam, making grading easier for the instructor while decreasing anxiety for the students.
+In addition, taking an online exam while being monitored in the classroom sets up a similar environment to the board exams.
+We found that administering a "mock board exam", with the same amount of time and number of questions set by the American Registry of Radiologic Technologists (ARRT) has better-prepared students for their licensure exams.
 Finally, the way the course material is presented to the student through Blackboard has improved overall student organization.
-Webbased course management allows the student to access materials all in 1 location.
-The course syllabus, lectures, homework assignments, learning outcomes, handbooks, and more can be placed in 1 location for the student.
+Web-based course management allows the student to access materials all in one location.
+The course syllabus, lectures, homework assignments, learning outcomes, handbooks, and more can be placed in one location for the student.
 This has been an incredible asset in improving student performance and retention within our courses.